Skip to content

 kubectl apply -f https://github.com/bpfman/bpfman/releases/download/v${BPFMAN_REL}/go-xdp-counter-install.yaml

-kubectl get xdpprograms
+kubectl get clusterbpfapplications

-NAME BPFFUNCTIONNAME NODESELECTOR STATUS
+NAME NODESELECTOR STATUS AGE

 There are other example program install yamls in the artifacts for each Release payload.